Citation of United Kingdom legislation: Citation of primary legislation as a whole

 Chapter numbers for Acts passed before the Acts of Parliament Numbering and Citation Act 1962 are not by calendar year, but instead by the year(s) of the reign during which the relevant parliamentary session was held; thus the Jamaica Independence Act 1962 is cited as "10 & 11 Eliz.
-2 c.
+2. c.
 40", meaning the 40th Act passed during the session that started in the 10th year of the reign of Elizabeth II and which finished in the 11th year of that reign.
-Note that the regnal numeral – the 2 of Eliz.
-2 – is an Arabic rather than a Roman numeral.
+The regnal numeral – the 2 of Eliz.
+2 – is an Arabic rather than a Roman numeral, although historically this was not the case.

 Earlier practice was to specify the parliamentary session by the year in which it started only – and sometimes to date its Acts accordingly.
-So, for example, the Adventurers Act was passed by the session 16 Cha.
+So, for example, the Adventurers' Act was passed by the session 16 Cha.
 1 in 1642 and is cited as 16 Cha.
-1 c.33.
-That session began in 1640.
-In consequence the Act is often referred to as the Adventurers Act 1640: despite being passed in response to events in 1641.
+1. c.
+33. That session began in 1640.
+In consequence the Act is often referred to as the Adventurers' Act 1640: despite being passed in response to events in 1641.

 Short titles were only introduced in the middle of the nineteenth century, and it was only by the late 1890s that every individual Act of Parliament had one.
 Some earlier Acts that originally lacked a short title were given one by later legislation, most notably by the Short Titles Act 1896; also, since the independence of the Irish state in 1922, an Act may have a different short title in the United Kingdom and in the Republic of Ireland because of the different legislation passed in the two states.
 Older Acts may also have a "conventional" short title, such as "Crewe's Act".